 Funding for graduate courses is competitive, but the University of Oxford offers more support than you might think.
-For example, for the 2019-20 academic year, just over half of our new graduate students received full or partial funding from the University or other funders.
+For example, for the 2022-23 academic year, just over 48% of our new graduate students received full or partial funding from the University or other funders.

-The tabs on this page provide more information on the range of funding the University offers through scholarships, Research Councils and studentships.
+This page provides more information on the range of funding the University offers through scholarships, Research Councils and studentships.

 When undertaking your funding search you should consider the following: